takeruhukushima/AgentLaboratory/README.md

 - **Agent Laboratory** is an end-to-end autonomous research workflow meant to assist **you** as the human researcher toward **implementing your research ideas**.
 Agent Laboratory consists of specialized agents driven by large language models to support you through the entire research workflow—from conducting literature reviews and formulating plans to executing experiments and writing comprehensive reports.
 - This system is not designed to replace your creativity but to complement it, enabling you to focus on ideation and critical thinking while automating repetitive and time-intensive tasks like coding and documentation.
 By accommodating varying levels of computational resources and human involvement, Agent Laboratory aims to accelerate scientific discovery and optimize your research productivity.
+- Agent Laboratory also supports **AgentRxiv**, a framework where autonomous research agents can upload, retrieve, and build on each other’s research.
+This allows agents to make cumulative progress on their research.

 <p align="center">
   <img src="media/AgentLab.png" alt="Demonstration of the flow of AgentClinic" style="width: 99%;">